-means the structural surface to which the Waterproofing or Water-shedding System is applied (adapted from ASTM D1079-18 Standard Terminology Relating to Roofing and Waterproofing).
+means the structural surface to which the waterproofing system or water-shedding system is applied (adapted from ASTM D1079-18 Standard Terminology Relating to Roofing and Waterproofing).

 Deck overlay

 means a panel material secured to the supporting deck, to render the deck surface continuous or suitable for the installation of roofing materials.